 Management is responsible for the other information.
-The other information comprises report "Management's discussion and analysis of financial condition and results of operations of PAO NOVATEK for the years ended 31 December 2020 and 2019" (but does not include the consolidated financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report, and "Quarterly Issuer's Report of PAO NOVATEK for the first quarter of 2021" as well as "Annual Report Review of PAO NOVATEK for 2020", which are expected to be made available to us after that date.
+The other information comprises report "Management's discussion and analysis of financial condition and results of operations of PAO NOVATEK for the years ended 31 December 2021 and 2020" (but does not include the consolidated financial statements and our auditor's report thereon), which we obtained prior to the date of this auditor's report, and "Securities Issuer's Report for the 12 months 2021" as well as "Annual Report of PAO NOVATEK for 2021", which are expected to be made available to us after that date.